Details

 Approximate length 1:43

-Just as our 64th season brought a return to full-length concerts featuring the entire orchestra together again, this culminating concert celebrates the orchestra as a whole.
-Round out the season with a finale featuring Ludwig van Beethoven’s timeless Pastoral Symphony — a masterwork inspired by the natural world and performed under the baton of world-renowned conductor Gábor Takács-Nagy in his SPCO debut.
+Our 2022.23 season concluded Ludwig van Beethoven’s timeless Pastoral Symphony — a masterwork inspired by the natural world and performed under the baton of world-renowned conductor Gábor Takács-Nagy in his SPCO debut.
+Principal Clarinet Sang Yoon Kim was the soloist in Claude Debussy's Première rhapsodie.

 Contribute